 Classic Radio Theater with Wyatt Cox

-Our new distribution Channel.
 Classic Radio Theater features great radio programs that warmed the hearts of millions for the better part of the 20th century.
-Host Wyatt Cox brings the best of radio classics back to life with both the passion of a long time (as in more than half a century) fan and the heart of a forty year news man.
-But more than just “playing the hits”, Wyatt supplements the first hour of each day’s show with historical information on the day and date in history including audio that takes you back to World War II, Korea, and Vietnam.
+Host Wyatt Cox brings the best of radio classics back to life with both the passion of a long-time (as in more than half a century) fan and the heart of a forty-year newsman.
+But more than just “playing the hits”, Wyatt supplements the first hour of each day’s show with historical information on the day and date in history, including audio that takes you back to World War II, Korea, and Vietnam.
 FDR, Eisenhower, JFK, Reagan, Carter, Nixon, LBJ.
 It’s a true slice of life from not just radio’s past, but America’s past.
 Wyatt produces 21 hours a week of freshly minted Classic Radio Theater presentations each week, and each day’s broadcast is timely and entertaining!

 Episodes

-First a look at this day in History.
+First, a look at this day in History.

 Mark as Played

-Comedy on a Thursday
+Crime on a Sunday

 First a look at the events of the day